h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 -  `theta <algo-params/theta.html>`__: Theta value (equal to 1/r) for use with the negative binomial family.
 This value must be > 0 and defaults to 1e-10.

 -  `solver <algo-params/solver.html>`__: Specify the solver to use (AUTO, IRLSM, L_BFGS, COORDINATE_DESCENT_NAIVE, COORDINATE_DESCENT, GRADIENT_DESCENT_LH, or GRADIENT_DESCENT_SQERR).
 IRLSM is fast on problems with a small number of predictors and for lambda search with L1 penalty, while `L_BFGS <http://cran.r-project.org/web/packages/lbfgs/vignettes/Vignette.pdf>`__ scales better for datasets with many columns.
 COORDINATE_DESCENT is IRLSM with the covariance updates version of cyclical coordinate descent in the innermost loop.
 COORDINATE_DESCENT_NAIVE is IRLSM with the naive updates version of cyclical coordinate descent in the innermost loop.
 GRADIENT_DESCENT_LH and GRADIENT_DESCENT_SQERR can only be used with the Ordinal family.
+AUTO well set the solver based on the given data and other parameters.

 -  `alpha <algo-params/alpha.html>`__: Specify the regularization distribution between L1 and L2.